 Naively, one may attempt to construct the vector optimization problem

-from the $N$ player non-cooperative game.
-However, it is well known that the set of minimizers of this vector optimization problem generally do \emph{not} coincide with any of the Nash equilibria for the game.
-This is due to the fact that in the underlying optimization problem for each player $i$ in~\eqref{eq:Nashi}, the strategy $x_{-i}^*$ of all other players is fixed.
+with $f(x) := (f_1(x),f_2(x),\cdots,f_N(x))$ from the $N$ player non-cooperative game.
+However, it is well known that the minimizers of this vector optimization problem generally do \emph{not} coincide with any of the Nash equilibria for the game (see, e.g.,~\cite[Chapter 3.3]{tadelis2013game}).
+This is because, in the underlying optimization problem for each player $i$ in~\eqref{eq:Nashi}, the strategy $x_{-i}^*$ of all other players is fixed.
 We will now construct a vector optimization problem that will exactly take these considerations into account.

 In order to facilitate this, we will need two modifications to~\eqref{eq:wrongPareto}.
-First, we need to put the strategy in the objective as well such that one can consider for each player $x_{-i}$ and $f_i(x)$ at the same time.
-That is, we will use as the objective function in~\eqref{eq:VOP} $g(x)=(x,f(x))$ instead of $g(x)=f(x)$ as done in~\eqref{eq:wrongPareto}.
+First, we need to put the strategy in the objective as well such that one can consider, for each player, $x_{-i}$ and $f_i(x)$ at the same time.
+That is, we will set $g(x)=(x,f(x))$ as the objective function in~\eqref{eq:VOP} instead of $g(x)=f(x)$, as was done in~\eqref{eq:wrongPareto}.
 Thus, the linear space $\zcal$ in~\eqref{eq:VOP} is chosen to be $\prod_{i = 1}^N \xcal_i \times \bbr^N$.
 Second, we will define a particular ordering cone that can `fix' the component $x_{-i}$ of the vector $x$ for player $i$.
-That is, we will consider the following vector optimization problem:
+That is, we will consider the following vector optimization problem

 with ordering cone